Tour

 Mile

-or “Lowest point in the Republic of Germany.”
-The “NN” means
+in the Republic of Germany.”
+The “NN” means Normalnull or mean

 Mile

-a couple tables.
-We added some coffee, butter and jam to their Brötchen.
+tables.
+We added some coffee, butter, and jam to their Brötchen.

 Day 2: Burg to Hanerau-Hademarschen